Original Airdate: Oct. 27, 1966. Written by: Adrian Spies. Directed by: Vincent McEveety.

 CHARACTERS

 Capt.
 Ham: "NO!
 NO...
-BONK-BONK!!!"
-In absolute fairness to William Shatner, lines such as this and his impassioned speech to the "Onlies" were probably unplayable in any other way, and he does bring conviction to his hammery.
-But this is the first significant time in the series (not counting doppelgangers) in which Shatner really starts to delve for his inner bacon.
+BLAH-BLAH-BLAH!!!"
+In absolute fairness to William Shatner, lines such as this and his impassioned speech to the "Onlies" pretty much demand a hammy delivery, and he still brings conviction to it.
+But this is the first significant time in the series (not counting doppelgangers) in which he really starts to let go of his inner bacon.
 "LOOK AT MY ARMS!
 That's... what's going to happen to YOU!"

-Dr. McCoy: Well, I suppose if one needs an explanation for how McCoy lived long enough to be in Encounter at Farpoint, then it rests with this episode: He and the entire landing party were exposed to the disease, one of whose aspects (apparently left intact after the cure) is a significantly prolonged life-span.
-Thus, Kirk, Spock, McCoy, Janice, Spock, and the two more-or-less anonymous redshirts will live a long, long time, barring scaffolding accidents.
-Anyway, this episode shows another example of McCoy finding a cure to a massive disease with remarkable speed and efficiency.
-We also see McCoy's courage here, as he determines to test the cure - which will either save or kill - himself.
+Dr. McCoy: Well, I suppose if one needs an explanation for how McCoy lived long enough to be in Encounter at Farpoint, then it rests with this episode: He and the entire landing party were exposed to the disease, one of whose aspects is a significantly prolonged lifespan.
+Since there's no dialogue indicating that this goes away when the disease is cured, one could reasonably wonder if this means that Kirk, Spock, McCoy, Janice, and the two more-or-less anonymous redshirts will live a long time, barring scaffolding accidents.
+McCoy finds the cure with remarkable speed and efficiency, which strains credibility but does allow some welcome focus on him as a character.
+We also see his courage, as he determines to test the cure - which will either save or kill - on himself.

-Janice: More of her attraction to Kirk here, as she confesses that she has always tried to get Kirk to "look at (her) legs."
-Until they became all splotchy with the disease, anyway.
-Shows compassion for the children, which is used by a jealous Miri to lead her into a trap.
-Then practices bondage in a classroom setting, only Kirk seems more interested in amateur oratory.
+Janice: More of her attraction to Kirk, as she confesses that she has always tried to get him to "look at (her) legs."
+Until they became all splotchy with the disease, that is.
+When Miri becomes jealous of her, she uses her compassion for the children to lure her into a trap.
+Kirk finds her tied up in what used to be a classroom before indulging in his interest in amateur oratory.

 Alien Space Crush of the Week: The far-from-teenage Kim Darby does a reasonably effective job as Miri.
-It's obvious enough that she's older than the age she's playing, but wardrobe, hair, and the actress pitching her vocal level a bit high combine to at least suggest a girl who's probably around 13 (physically and emotionally, anyway).
-Her crush on Kirk is convincingly-played as a teen crush, with hero worship and a desperation to please replaced by fierce, dangerous jealousy when she determines that Janice is a (more realistic) rival for Kirk's affections.
+It's obvious that she's older than the age she's playing, but wardrobe, hair, and the actress pitching her vocal pitch upward all combine to at least suggest the character's young age.
+Her attraction to Kirk reads convincingly as a teen crush, with hero worship and a desperation to please replaced by fierce, dangerous jealousy when she determines that Janice is a (more realistic) rival for Kirk's affections.

 THOUGHTS

-In fairness, it's not all bad.
+There are good things in the episode, and it's quite watchable.
 Some of the desperation as Kirk, Spock, and McCoy hunt for a cure is well-played, and the actors do a good job of becoming increasingly irritable and irrational as the disease takes hold.
-DeForest Kelly is particularly strong in his snapped exchanges with Kirk as the two men begin to lose it.
+DeForest Kelly is particularly good here.
 Credit also to the makeup department: the "disease" makeup does a good job of suggesting a horrible, degenerative illness without blotching the actors to such an extent that their physical performances are impeded.

 Previous Episode: Dagger of the Mind